crilab/From-Docker-to-Kubernetes/plan.md

 <!--

-- Create the chapter specified by the user.
+Create the chapter specified by the user.

-- Use fluent and pedagogical language throughout.
+Use fluent and pedagogical language throughout.

-- Use only the following images in examples:
+Use only the following images in examples:
   - `ubuntu`
   - `nginx`
   - `wordpress`
   - `mysql`

-- Assume the user is running Kubernetes locally (e.g., via MicroK8s or Minikube), and adjust network-related explanations accordingly.
+Assume the user is running Kubernetes locally (e.g., via MicroK8s or Minikube), and adjust network-related explanations accordingly.
 Clearly point out how behavior differs on real cloud platforms.

+Add new subsections as needed to improve structure or clarity.

  -->